Born: October 27, 1908 - Brooklyn, New York

 | Lee Krasner Finds Her Place in Retrospective Art Modern |

 By Grace Glueck

-Though the focus is mainly on Jackson Pollock, this film also explores Krasner and Pollock's relationship and marriage.
+Although the focus is mainly on Jackson Pollock, this film also explores Krasner and Pollock's relationship and marriage

 Circle skirt inspired by Krasner